Djdefrag/Fapello.Downloader/README.md

 ## HOW TO USE. 👨‍💻
 #### Prerequisites:
 * (Important!)
-FapelloDownloader will ONLY work with Google Chrome installed.
+FapelloDownloader will ONLY work with Chrome or Firefox or Edge installed.
-* Install Visual-C-Runtimes with the archive in this folder or download from this link https://www.techpowerup.com/download/visual-c-redistributable-runtime-package-al...

 #### Installation:
  * download Fapello.Downloader release .zip